Hurricane Sandy leaves trail of destruction in Cuba

 “Everything is destroyed in Santiago.
 People are going to have to work very hard to recover,” Alexis Manduley, a resident of the city, told Reuters by telephone.

-Santiago de Cuba, 470 miles (756 km) southeast of Havana, is a popular tourist destination because of its large role in Cuban history, its music and its Caribbean ambience.
+Santiago de Cuba, 470 miles southeast of Havana, is a popular tourist destination because of its large role in Cuban history, its music and its Caribbean ambience.

 Its first mayor was Hernan Cortes, who went on to conquer Mexico for Spain, key battles were fought there during the Spanish-American War and Fidel Castro spent part of his childhood in the city.